Gearank – Music Gear Information for Live Performance or Studio

 The Boomerang III is a multi-switch looper designed for "live" looping performances, with up to 4 tracks and 4 different play style options.

-It does away with bells and whistles like extra effects, auto rhythm, and SD card storage, rather it focuses on providing good sound quality and intuitive workflow that's ideal for live use.
+It does away with bells and whistles like extra effects, auto rhythm, and SD card storage; instead, it focuses on providing good sound quality and an intuitive workflow ideal for live use.
 This results in a looper that works and sounds natural, which appeals to experienced musicians.

-For a multi-track looper, this one strays from the usual LCD screen interface, instead it retains an old school foot pedal style, just having footswitches, knobs and buttons.
-This simplifies the interface and allows you to focus on looping with minimal distractions.
+This one strays from the usual LCD screen interface for a multitrack looper.
+Instead, it retains an old-school foot pedal style, just having footswitches, knobs, and buttons.
+This simplifies the interface and lets you focus on looping with minimal distractions.

-The play style options open up the unit to different approaches, from a more structured and synced serial mode, to a free mode that allows you to craft and play tracks that are not synced.
+The play style options open the unit to different approaches, from a more structured and synced serial mode to an accessible mode that allows you to craft and play tracks that are not synced.
 With this, you won't feel boxed into a particular way of looping.

-This unit comes in a robust performance-ready form factor that spaces the footswitches and controls in a way that's easier to access and look at.
-It also has a distinct footswitch design that operates quietly, a must for guitar loopers who don't want unwanted noise creeping into their loops.
+This unit has a robust performance-ready form factor that organizes the footswitches and controls in an easier-to-access and look-at way.
+It also has a distinct footswitch design that operates quietly.
+It is necessary for guitar loopers who don't want unwanted noise creeping into their loops.

 The main drawback of the Boomerang III is its inability to store loops for future use.
-And if you're used to metal switches, you probably won't like how the switches feel.
+If you're used to metal switches, you won't like how they feel.

 The Boomerang III is a great looper pedal for live use.
 If you're looking for a looping machine with intuitive controls and enough complexity for advanced looping techniques, then this is the best looping pedal for you.